joey-qytyku/OS-90-i386/docs/Scheduler.md

 # 32-bit Virtual Machines

 Native applications use the PE format.
 They get 1G of bottom half addressing space.
-The FPU context is only saved if
+The FPU context is only saved if the FPU was used for the process, or if one is present at all.

+# Interface